christoferson/aws-cloudformation/cloudformation/README.md

 ### Conditions

 Within each condition, you can reference another condition, a parameter value, or a mapping.

+CloudFormation evaluates all the conditions in your template before creating any resources.

 ### Mappings